DirtyHairy/node-libxl/README.md

 Errors are handled by throwing exceptions.

-API coverage is a work in progress; see demo.js, jasmine specs and the class initializers (Book::Initialize, Sheet::Initialize, Format::Initialize) to find out what is currently supported :).
+API coverage is a work in progress.
+At the moment, the Font class is fully implemented, and the other three classes (Book, Sheet and Format) are covered sufficiently to support reading and writing documents.
+Please see the jasmine specs and the class initializers (Book::Initialize, Sheet::Initialize, Format::Initialize, Font::Initialize) for a more detailed overview of what is currently supported :).

 ## Unlocking the API